sightmachine/sightmachine-sdk/performance/README.md

 ### 5. Output
 Once the script execution completes, it will display the performance metrics on the console.
 If the `--perfxml` argument is provided, the metrics will also be saved to the specified XML file.

+The XML contains performance metrics for each API tested during the load test:

+- `<num_response>`: Number of responses received for the respective API during the load test.
+- `<avg_response_time>`: Average response time for the API in seconds.
+- `<min_response_time>`: Minimum response time observed for the API in seconds.
+- `<max_response_time>`: Maximum response time observed for the API in seconds.
+- `<throughput>`: Throughput of the API in requests per second.
+- `<error_rate>`: Error rate observed during the load test for the API, expressed as a percentage (0.0 for no errors).

 ## Conclusion
 This document provides a quick guide on how to use the `load_test_performance_analysis.py` script for conducting load testing and analyzing performance metrics of SMSDK APIs.
 It is easy to extend to support other APIs in the future based on the requirement.